pactflow/docs.pactflow.io/website/docs/docs/workshops/ci-cd/workshop/02_how_to_break_everything.md

 The real problem is that the provider is now unable to deploy from their master branch 😧.

-This is because the provider is configured to verify the latest `master` pact, so publishing a pact with a new expectation and tagging its consumer version as `master` causes the verification step to fail, breaking the provider's build through no fault of its own.
+This is because the provider is configured to verify the latest pact of any registered consumers main branch, so publishing a pact with a new expectation and associating its consumer version as `master` (the consumers main branch) causes the verification step to fail, breaking the provider's build through no fault of its own.

 You can demonstrate this by running a provider build in Github (`Actions` -> Under `Workflows`, select `Build` -> `Run workflow` -> `Run workflow`).

 ## Check the pact's status in Pactflow

 1. Open up the pact in Pactflow.
-You'll see that there is a pact tagged `master` with a failed verification result.
+You'll see that there is a pact associated with branch `master` with a failed verification result.

 1. Click on "VIEW PACT" and you'll see that each interaction has a status next to it.